spatial-ews/spatialwarnings-faq/README.md

 # spatialwarnings-faq

-Answers and advanced use of spatialwarnings
+This repository contains a vignette that answers common questions that came up with using spatialwarnings, and documents some more advanced use of the package.